ispamm/hTorch/README.md

 This repository contains code inspired by many papers on quaternion neural networks.
 Here you will find the code for quaternion batch normalization among the classical layers.<br>
-Differently from other repos, every weight parameter is its own, thus every single real or imaginary part is *not* considered a parameter.
+Differently from other repos, every weight parameter is its own, thus every single real or imaginary part is *not* considered a parameter. <br>
+The code also contains a function to turn real-valued NN's into quaternion ones.

+#TODO:
+- add example
+- quaternion backprop
+- fix bn
+- qselu (?)
+- speed up code

 ## References
 <a id="1">[1]</a>